danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ### Fasting Around Chemo

 KMT can also be used to reduce chemo side effects, through fasting timed around treatment, pushing the body into deeper ketosis.
-A [case series of 10 cancer patients](https://pmc.ncbi.nlm.nih.gov/articles/PMC2815756/) found nausea, vomiting, and fatigue were reduced on chemo cycles paired with a short fast.
+A [case series](https://pmc.ncbi.nlm.nih.gov/articles/PMC2815756/) found nausea, vomiting, and fatigue were reduced on chemo cycles paired with a short fast.

-The same fasting protocol can also improve chemo's effectiveness, although this has only been shown in animals.
-A [glioma-specific animal study](https://pmc.ncbi.nlm.nih.gov/articles/PMC3439413/) found that in starved glioma cells, a third of the usual dose of temozolomide (the standard chemo drug given to glioblastoma patients) killed as many cells as the full dose did in fed cells.
+The same fasting protocol can also improve chemo's effectiveness, although this has only been [studied in animals](https://pmc.ncbi.nlm.nih.gov/articles/PMC3439413/): starved glioma cells needed just a third of the usual dose of temozolomide (the standard chemo drug given to glioblastoma patients) to kill as many cells as the full dose did in fed cells.
 Mice that fasted around chemo, and separately mice that fasted around radiation, survived longer than those on standard treatment alone.
 Seyfried describes this as "sensitizing" the cancer to chemo: it shifts healthy cells into a protective, low-growth state that cancer cells can't enter because their growth signals are stuck on.

 ### Management, Not Cure

 KMT isn't a cure for glioblastoma (or cancer more generally), but a way to manage it.
-Seyfried recommends using KMT as an adjunct, to extend overall survival with a higher quality of life.
+Seyfried recommends using KMT as an adjunct, to extend overall survival and improve quality of life.

-What impressed me is these ideas did not come from a wellness influencer peddling supplements.
-They're from a cancer researcher, with decades of experience and peer-reviewed published research, discussing the exact disease we were facing.

 <aside class="markdown-aside">
 The explanations above are simplified to fit a blog post.
 For a deeper dive, Seyfried's paper <a class="markdown-link" href="https://academic.oup.com/carcin/article/35/3/515/2463440">Cancer as a Metabolic Disease: Implications for Novel Therapeutics</a> lays out the full mechanism, and <a class="markdown-link" href="https://pmc.ncbi.nlm.nih.gov/articles/PMC8467939/">this review</a> is a good starting point for how the metabolic and genetic theories stack up against each other.
 </aside>

+What impressed me is these ideas did not come from a wellness influencer peddling supplements.
+They're from a cancer researcher, with decades of experience and peer-reviewed published research, discussing the exact disease we were facing.

 ## Looking for a Clinician